ItsMrHalp/BrainWash/README.md

 # BrainWash
-BrainWash - Functional programming language, that based on brainfuck.
+BrainWash - is functional programming language, that is based on brainfuck.
 It adds only 4 characters, but gives an almost complete set of functional language properties.
-BrainWash interpreter written in C++.
+BrainWash interpreter is written in C++.

 # How to use interpreter